Patroni allows customizing creation of a new replica. It also supports defining what happens when the new empty cluster

 postgresql: basebackup: - verbose - max-rate: '100M' - waldir: /pg-wal-mount/external-waldir

 If all replica creation methods fail, Patroni will try again all methods in order during the next event loop cycle.

-Another available option is to run a "standby cluster", that contains only of standby nodes replicating from some remote master.
+Another available option is to run a "standby cluster", that contains only of standby nodes replicating from some remote node.
 This type of clusters has:

-"standby leader", that behaves pretty much like a regular cluster leader, except it replicates from a remote master.
+"standby leader", that behaves pretty much like a regular cluster leader, except it replicates from a remote node.

 cascade replicas, that are replicating from standby leader.